 Leviton Heavy Duty Electrical Outlet

-Having removed the worn out electrical outlet, I’ll replace it with a Leviton 5252-W Heavy Duty Electrical Outlet rated for 15AMPs and 125 volts for this high-use bathroom vanity location.
-The heavy duty outlet costs $5.44 versus 59 cents for the residential grade outlet.
+Having removed the worn out electrical outlet, I’ll replace it with a Leviton 5252-W Heavy Duty Electrical Outlet (.pdf file) rated for 15AMPs and 125 volts for this high-use bathroom vanity location.
+The heavy duty outlet costs about $5 compared to less than $1 for the residential grade outlet.
 You get what you pay for in terms of quality and durability.

 The following diagram explains the terminals and connections of an electrical outlet.
 I’m showing the Leviton 5320-WCP residential grade outlet because the side screw terminals are easier to see versus the heavy duty outlet above; however both outlets have the same configuration.

 There is no “up” or “down” to an electrical outlet and it can be installed in the “face” orientation as shown above or rotated 180 degrees.
 I recommend sticking with the orientation used in your home for consistency.

 Backwiring an Electrical Outlet

 The new Leviton 5252 outlet will be backwired using the screw-and-clamp system of the heavy duty outlet.
 Backwiring is faster than sidewiring and just as secure with the screw-and-clamp system of the heavy duty outlet.
 To backwire the outlet, the 12 gauge wires are stripped to the length as measured by the strip gauge embossed on the back of the outlet.

 Here’s a closeup of the backwire method.
 The wire is inserted into the hole and captured by the silver colored clamp as the side screw is tightened.
 The clamp face is serrated for extra holding power and the wire will not rotate.